ai-learning-space/sql-expert/Data Selection (Part 1)/SQL Literals.md

 | *Date and Time*     | Date with the ability to set a specific time           | `YYYY-MM-DD hh:mm:ss`, `YYYYMMDDhhmmss`<br>e.g., `1996-03-23 12:30:55` |

 They often used for data filtering and date time operations.
-For example, let’s retrieve only those bookings that happened after *“2023-12-29”*  from *“Booking”* table*:*
+For example, let’s retrieve only those bookings that happened after *“2023-12-29”*  from *“Booking”* table:

 ```sql
 SELECT *